-Traveling for me is about creating memories.
-Being so fully in the moment and being aware of all the little details.
+Traveling, for me, is about creating memories.
+I am so thoroughly in the moment and aware of all the little details.
 Soaking all in.
 Immersing into the moment.

 The more you’re fully in the moment, the more you will remember.

-You will remember, how you felt, what you thought, what you said.
+You will remember how you felt, what you thought, what you said.
 How the air smelled and how the melody of the sound found you.
-How life tasted in that moment.
+How life tasted at that moment.

-I can’t guarantee that you will feel the same, think the same, say the same words.
+I can’t guarantee you will feel, think, and say the exact words.
 I don’t know if the air will smell like it did for me.
 Or which sounds you will hear.
-I don’t know how life tastes for you.
+I don’t understand how life tastes for you.

-But I can try to tell you, how life tasted for me during these days in Abu Dhabi and how you can create similar memories when visiting Abu Dhabi.
-Here are my personal highlights from my trip to Abu Dhabi, my top six things to do in Abu Dhabi.
+But I can try to tell you how life tasted for me during these days in Abu Dhabi and how you can create similar memories when visiting Abu Dhabi.
+Here are my personal highlights from my trip to Abu Dhabi and my top six things to do in Abu Dhabi.

 Things to do in Abu Dhabi (to create similar memories like mine)

 I’ve wanted to visit this mosque since I saw a picture of it many years ago.
 It looked like a dream from “One Thousand and One Nights”.
 Seeing it with my own eyes was even better than I had expected.
-And I learned, that the idea behind the design is to unite the cultural diversity of the Islamic world with the historical and modern values of architecture and art.
-The architect is Syrian, artisans and materials were used from many countries like India, Germany, New Zealand, Italy, Egypt and United Arab Emirates, just to name a few.
+I learned that the idea behind the design is to unite the cultural diversity of the Islamic world with the historical and modern values of architecture and art.
+The architect is Syrian, and artisans and materials were used from many countries like India, Germany, New Zealand, Italy, Egypt, and the United Arab Emirates, just to name a few.
 I think that’s beautiful.
 It’s a breathtaking site that makes you whisper.

-It’s a must see when visiting Abu Dhabi, you really should not miss this.
-I visited it on my first morning as my first stop and it was a perfect pathway into experiencing Abu Dhabi from my own perspective, while understanding its culture and traditions.
+It’s a must-see when visiting Abu Dhabi; you really should not miss this.
+I visited it on my first morning as my first stop, and it was a perfect pathway to experiencing Abu Dhabi from my own perspective while understanding its culture and traditions.
 I always wanted to go back for sunset as I’ve heard it’s most beautiful around that time, I somehow didn’t come back, but I highly recommend it to you.
-Please note, that appropriate clothing is mandatory.
+Please note that appropriate clothing is mandatory.
 There is also a festival called the Sheikh Zayed Heritage Festival Abu Dhabi every year, so make sure to check the dates if you are in town at the right time!

 2. Heritage Village

-It’s not that the Heritage Village is a must see during your trip to Abu Dhabi, but it certainly can help you to understand the culture of the United Arab Emirates.
-For me understanding and learning more about the culture of the countries I’m visiting, is part of the fun.
-But I understand that some might think museums are boring.
-I get that.
-If you don’t want to explore the Heritage Village in Abu Dhabi then at least have a look at this picture.
+It’s not that the Heritage Village is a must-see during your trip to Abu Dhabi, but it certainly can help you understand the culture of the United Arab Emirates.
+For me, understanding and learning more about the culture of the countries I’m visiting is part of the fun.

-It shows how Abu Dhabi looked like in the 1960ies.
+It shows how Abu Dhabi looked like in the 1960s.
 And seeing this picture definitely gave me a new perspective on Abu Dhabi.
 It’s stunning to see how much has changed since then.
 Are you curious now and want to know more about the history of Abu Dhabi?
-Well, then put the Heritage Village on your to do list for Abu Dhabi…
+Well, put the Heritage Village on your to-do list for Abu Dhabi…

 3. Emirates Palace and how it is to order a Golden Cappuccino

-Emirates Palace is definitely more than just a hotel, it’s an experience and one of the must things to do in Abu Dhabi.
-If you can’t afford to stay there (rooms start from around 600€ a night, including your own butler) I highly recommend to at least have lunch, tea time or dinner there.
-I went the path of least resistance and booked a city tour that already included lunch at Emirates Palace (the price for the tour incl. lunch was around 150€).
+Emirates Palace is more than just a hotel; it’s an experience and one of the must things to do in Abu Dhabi.
+If you can’t afford to stay there (rooms start from around 600€ a night, including your own butler), I highly recommend having lunch, tea time, or dinner there.
+I went the path of least resistance and booked a city tour that already included lunch at Emirates Palace (the price for the tour, incl. lunch, was around 150€).

-Lunch was from the buffet and drinks were not included.
-My highlight was the Sushi, which definitely was one of the best Sushi I ever had and I’m still dreaming of the dessert buffet.
+Lunch was from the buffet, and drinks were not included.
+My highlight was the sushi, one of the best Sushis I’ve ever had, and I’m still dreaming of the dessert buffet.
 I could have eaten my own weight in dessert if that would be something I could do.
-And for sure I had to order the famous golden cappuccino.
+And for sure, I had to order the famous golden cappuccino.
 It costs around 14€ and comes with 24k gold flakes.
-I can’t say that it was the best cappuccino I ever had, but it definitely was an experience.
-And honestly, if you get the chance to order a golden cappuccino then, well, do it.
+I can’t say it was the best cappuccino I ever had, but it was an experience.
+And honestly, if you can order a golden cappuccino, then do it.

 4. Zaya Nurai Island

-Spending time at the beach is normally something I only do when I have nothing else to do.
-When I’ve done all the things I wanted to see and experience and I still have time to waste.
-Working on my tan and doing nothing often makes me anxious, I don’t mean it in a fear of missing out way, but more in a “I don’t want to spend a whole day just laying around”-way.
-So I wasn’t sure if I really should spend the money and a whole day for Zaya Nurai Island.
-I’m glad I did, it really feels like a different world.
+Spending time at the beach usually is something I only do when I have nothing else to do.
+When I’ve done everything I wanted to see and experience, I still have time to waste.
+Working on my tan and doing nothing often makes me anxious.
+I don’t mean it in a fear of missing out, but more in an “I don’t want to spend a whole day just laying around” way.
+I wondered if I should spend the money and a whole day on Zaya Nurai Island.
+I’m glad I did; it really feels like a different world.
 It’s a paradise.

-First let me tell you: I did enjoy the desert safari, although it definitely was the most touristic and least authentic thing I’ve done in Abu Dhabi.
-I enjoy being in the desert, no matter what.
+First, let me tell you: I enjoyed the desert safari, although it was the most touristy and least authentic thing I’ve done in Abu Dhabi.
+I appreciate being in the desert, no matter what.
 Spending time in the desert definitely should be on your bucket list anyways.
-AND dune bashing IS a lot of fun.
-It’s a different kind of rollercoaster and if you haven’t done something like this yet, I definitely highly recommend it as one of the things to do in Abu Dhabi.
+Dune bashing is a lot of fun.
+It’s a different rollercoaster; if you haven’t done something like this yet, I highly recommend it as one of the things to do in Abu Dhabi.

 6. Al Ain Camel Souq

-There are many reasons for visiting Al Ain, my main reason was the camel souq.
-I wanted to experience something authentic, something that’s the same way happening if tourists are around or not.
+There are many reasons for visiting Al Ain, but my main reason was the camel souq.
+I wanted to experience something authentic, the same as whether tourists were around or not.
 And I got what I was asking for and it was one of my favorite things to do in Abu Dhabi.

-While I was walking on my own through the souq many of the men there approached me, being curious about me in the same way I was curious about them.
+While walking on my own through the souq, many of the men there approached me, curious about me in the same way I was curious about them.
 Being from another world, another culture, another reality.
-All of them were polite, friendly and respectful.
-I’m always amazed how easy it is to have a conversation, even when you don’t speak the same language.
-And when I left I understood that I did not went there for the camels, I went there because I wanted to connect in a new way with the culture and tradition and the people.
+All of them were polite, friendly, and respectful.
+I’m always amazed at how easy it is to converse, even when you don’t speak the same language.
+When I left, I understood that I did not go there for the camels; I went there to connect in a new way with the culture, tradition, and people.

 These six things were my favorite things to do in Abu Dhabi, I’ve done more and I’ve seen more and I know that there are many other things to do and see in Abu Dhabi, I would love to do on my next trip.
-I thought four days are enough, while getting to know Abu Dhabi better I realized that four days are enough to create some lasting memories but there’s so much more to see in Abu Dhabi.
-Next time I’ll stay longer.
+I thought four days are enough, but next time I’ll stay longer.